-(1) Firstly is the issue of economic analysis whether the processes of market and monetary integration are inherently likely to be either progressive or regressive in their impact on regional disparities in the level of economic activity and incomes.
+(1) the question whether the processes of market and monetary integration are likely to be progressive or regressive in their impact on income distribution between regions;

-The economic literature points to the presence of several conflicting paradigms, which is why it seems not justified to make any simple predictions, such as that the geographic core will profit at the expense of the periphery, or that low-wage areas will profit at the expense of high-wage areas.
+The economic literature points to the presence of several conflicting paradigms, which is why it seems not justified to make any simple predictions, such as that the geographic core will profit at the expense of high-wage areas.
 It seems necessary to adopt a rather agnostic overall view, unless one is prepared to undertake an extensive and complex multi-factor analysis of the determinants of the evolution of individual regions.
-Actual trends of comparative regional developments in the industrialised countries would seem to confirm this call for caution.
+Actual trends of comparative regional developments in the industralised countries would seem to confirm this call for caution.